 Information in respect of all covered bonds, assets in the cover pool and relevant derivative contracts must be entered into a special register (the "Register"), which is maintained by the Institution.
 The actual registration of the covered bonds and relevant derivative contracts in the Register is necessary to confer the priority right in the cover pool.
 Further, only assets entered into the Register form part of the cover pool.
 The Register must at all times show the nominal value of the covered bonds, the cover pool and the relevant derivative contracts.
 As a result, the Register requires regular updating, including, without limitation, due to changes in interest rates, interest periods, outstanding debt and the composition of the cover pool.
-The value of the underlying collateral securing Eligible Mortgages in the cover pool must also be entered into the Register.
+The value of the underlying collateral securing Eligible Mortgages in the cover pool, including proceeds derived from assets in the cover pool and derivative contracts, must also be entered into the Register.